Greetings Section Members!

 Many of my clients are working on identifying and selecting a niche practice, or capitalizing on one or two specialties and related target markets that are already part of their law practice.
 The broad legal areas in which they practice include business litigation, estate planning, business tax, criminal defense, health law, family law, employee benefits, construction, corporate work, bankruptcy, banking, etc. But within those practice areas are specialties and niches where they can see, and are seizing, opportunities to develop a client base or expand their book of business.

 Rather than going to numerous random, interesting, yet ultimately unproductive networking events, spend time on events or activities you enjoy involving the target market for your niche.
 Spend time identifying and getting to know people who are most likely to be good potential clients or good potential referral sources for your niche.
+Unless you believe you will receive a lot of referrals from other lawyers, or you are building your credentials, do not spend time educating other lawyers through articles or presentations.
+Focus your efforts and resources on your market niche.

 Jennifer is a senior associate.
 She realized she really enjoyed her work on a few cases involving unique circumstances, and she wanted more of them.
 She started letting her client contacts and other contacts know that she has experience with those kinds of cases.
 She started to write articles on the subject for this market.
 The word spread in the offices of her firm's corporate clients.
 She also started educating her client contacts on the front end so that the transactions are less likely to become cases in the future.
 As a result, Jennifer is seen as the go-to person on this kind of work, and she now receives these cases on a frequent basis.
 She also lets colleagues and other people know of her expertise by telling fun stories about the cases.
 A good story is a comfortable way for her to appropriately promote herself, and it helps people remember her expertise in this area.